 - a.
 What designated and informal recreational opportunities are in the immediate vicinity?
-Water sports, cycling trails, hiking trails and in immediate area - b.
+Multiple parks, trails, and the Japansese Gulch Conservation Area are located within the immediate vicinity. - b.
 Would the proposed project displace any existing recreational uses?
-If so, describe. - c.
-Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any N/A:
+If so, describe.
+No, the site is undeveloped. - c.
+Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: N/A a.
+Are there any buildings, structures, or sites, located on or near the site that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers?
+If so, specifically describe.
+None, the site is undeveloped.